 - by Hannah

-Content writing for the web
+Content writing for website performance

 One of the greatest elements about content writing for an agency is that it is so varied; one day I’ll be writing about the perfect man cave shed and the next I’ll be writing about a luxurious hotel room.
 I started Reflect Digital with minimal knowledge in this area and in just a matter of months, I’ve had a massive eye opener into the world of content writing.
 Here I share some of the most important things I have learnt already...